-Though they have become thinner over the years, televisions can still be heavy and cumbersome to move.
+Though they have become thinner and lighter over the years, televisions can still be heavy and cumbersome to move.
 Unfortunately, many televisions’ compact modern designs leave their delicate electronic internals even less protected.

 Here's how to protect your (probably very expensive) TV:

 Wrap your TV in a thick padded blanket to protect its screen and use bubble wrap on its corners for added impact protection.
 Likewise, be sure to place it far away from any items which could potentially cause puncture damage.
 When packing it in the truck, try to place it between two soft, stable surfaces.
 If possible, use blankets on the items it will be next to.